Our current needs to support refugee families, the homeless and others in most need are focused on the following activities.

 - Provide a ‘Shelter’ for emergency and temporary accommodation.
 We would wish to provide extra rooms to serve as emergency accommodation to help those families ‘at risk’ and homeless individuals who require short term support.
 We continue to work closely with UNHCR.
 We also have migrant workers (Philippino, Sri Lankan, Indian) who may experience short term homelessness.

-- Initiate an employment skills centre learning centre for refugees and other migrants, with subsequent provision of the basic tools required for work opportunities.
+- Initiate an employment skills learning centre for refugees and other migrants, with subsequent provision of the basic tools required for work opportunities.

 - Provide additional support through Fr.
 Carlos Ferrero, in his position as Snr.
 I.V.E.
 Priest for the Holy Land, for the ‘on the ground’ priority needs of Christian communities.
 Especially, for the children at the ‘Hogar Nino Dias’ Home of Mercy, Bethlehem.
 This Home is in Palestine and for children who have been abandoned, have handicaps and special needs.